The biggest reason is that you can get more value by shopping for odds to get the best value for your insights.

 A moneyline bet is a straight bet on a selection to win.
 Usually, the market offering moneyline bets in the US or New York will have just two or three options depending on the sport.
-This isn't always the case though as we can see multiple player fields in the likes of an outright golf market at, for example, Liberty National golf club in New Jersey on the PGA Tour.
+This isn't always the case though as we can see multiple-player fields in the likes of an outright golf market on, for example, the PGA Tour.

 Moneyline bets are usually a bet on the favorite or the underdog in a two-way market in popular US sports such as basketball and the NFL, or in passionate New York sports and leagues such as the MLS and MLB.
 The moneyline odds are a template for and a measure of the quality of each individual team in the game.
 New York sports fans can start making moneyline bets today with legal sports operators such as Caesars Sportsbook NY or BetMGM Sportsbook NY, among many other legal providers in the state.

 We can use a moneyline bet in New York if we want to wager on one of the main US sports.
-For example: when two evenly matched teams square up in the NFL, such as the San Francisco 49ers vs the Kansas City Chiefs in the Super Bowl.
-If we log into the top sportsbooks we could place a winning wager with moneyline odds of Kansas City -150 or San Francisco 49ers +130 in American odds.
+For example: If the Bills and Eagles meet in Super Bowl 57, top sportsbooks could offer moneyline odds of Buffalo -115 or Philadelphia 49ers +110.

 Sometimes there's an obvious favorite in a game, and that team will likely not be beaten, bar disaster.
 They will have the minus sign (-) and a bigger number beside the moneyline odds, or there can be a much closer implied probability like the above example.